Edd-Cole/tech-test-practice/README.md

 The answer is 379.
 Here's the <a href="https://www.youtube.com/watch?v=ee2If8jSxUo">clip</a> if you want to watch it.
 With a very quick explanation of a happy prime.

-A happy prime number is a number that when you break it down into it's individual digits, square each one and then add them back together will give you a new number.
+A happy number is a number that when you break it down into it's individual digits, square each one and then add them back together will give you a new number.
 You then repeat the same process with this new number.
 If you eventually hit 1 after repeating this process as many times as you need, you have a happy number!

+For example: 68 --> 6<sup>2</sup> + 8<sup>2</sup> --> 36 + 64 --> 100 --> 1<sup>2</sup> + 0<sup>2</sup> + 0<sup>2</sup> --> 1 + 0 + 0 --> 1; 68 is a happy number.

-A happy prime is a prime number that also will hit one when you apply this "happy" process to it.
+A happy prime is a prime number that will also hit one when you apply this "happy" process to it.
 Here's a <a href="https://en.wikipedia.org/wiki/Happy_number">link</a> for more info.

 ### Task:
 Our task is to create a function that will determine whether a number is a happy prime number or not.
 The function should return true or false.